MCT-master/mct-master.github.io/_posts_draft/2019-01-17-The-Sounds-We-Like.md

    <iframe width="560" height="315" src="https://www.youtube.com/embed/JKqaqndHu04" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 Overviewing the examples presented, we can sort them into three main categories, sonification (The Pulse Oximeter, Nissan Leaf, Reversing Truck, Heart Rate Monitor), sound design (Musical Fractals, No Country for Old Men, Red Dead Redemption Soundtrack, Breaking Bad sound layering, Miles Beyond), and sound interaction design (Particles in the air, The Defining Rise of Carbon Pollution, Myogram, Sauden, Stream Line, Sonification of Hurricane Sandy).
 It was a nice experiance to hear what other students find interesting when it comes to sonification and sound in general.
-Sonification and sound design is such a broad field and I am very much looking forward to learning more about conveing information through sound throughout our course.
+Sonification and sound design is such a broad field and I am very much looking forward to learning more about conveing information through sound throughout this course.